Assessing your organization’s cloud readiness? Do not forget the human factor.

 As a final step in the cloud readiness assessment, you should focus on the compliance, security, and privacy concerns of your organization and its industry, imposed by external entities such as governments and other regulatory bodies, and by your own IT and legal departments.
 In the context of cloud migration, you should analyze the limitations that the organization has on data storage and processing, specific security features, hardware or software required, and particular services required.

 At the end of the assessment, you should draft a final report on the overall cloud migration readiness of your environment, including business objectives, the current state of the applications and workloads, initial migration workflow, skills gap analysis, and security and privacy requirements that need to be taken into account.

-II.
 Cloud readiness assessment and adoption through the lens of leadership

 Cloud adoption empowers teams to cultivate geographic diversity and accelerate the productivity of virtual teams.
 Employees can access business applications and data from any device, anytime.
 To manage a change of this scale, leaders would need to rethink the concept of control and management altogether.
 Business processes will need to be redesigned to accommodate the change in collaborative decision making.
 Organizations will need to actively engage in change management activities such as leadership alignment, employee impact analysis, IT and business skills re-assessment and training.